Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Applying Model to Practice

 \subsection{Training the Generative Models and Generating New Designs}

-Given the trained prediction model, we proceed to generate new designs using the three generative model versions and compare their performances.
-For illustrative purposes, we focus on generating new designs for the graffiti theme, as it is one of the most popular themes in the data.
-We present the results obtained for the traditional Chinese theme in Appendix \ref{sec.tradi} to show the generalizability of our method to different themes.
+Given the trained prediction model, we proceed to training the generator models and generate new designs.
+While we train the prediction model using samples from all template themes, we train separate generative models for different themes.
+For illustrative purposes, we present the generative results for the graffiti theme, as it is one of the most popular themes in the data.
+We present the results for other themes (e.g., the traditional Chinese theme) in the online appendix to show the generalizability of our method to different themes.